Phone

 The EPQ: opportunity or overload?

-In this blog, we’ll break down exactly what an EPQ is, why it might be worth doing, and how it could give you an edge when it comes to university applications and beyond.
+In this blog, we’ll break down what an EPQ is, why it might be worth doing, and how it could give you an edge when it comes to university applications and beyond.

 What Is an EPQ?

 The Extended Project Qualification (EPQ) is a standalone qualification typically taken alongside A-levels.
 It’s worth half an A-level (up to 28 UCAS points) and allows you to choose a topic you care about, conduct independent research, and either write a 5,000-word essay or create something practical, such as a product or performance.
-You’ll also give a short presentation to explain and reflect on your project.
+You’ll also need to give a short presentation to explain and reflect on your project.

 Think of it as a mini dissertation, you’re in charge of the topic, the research, and the final outcome.
 It’s a chance to dive deep into something that genuinely interests you.